5.7 Unique and overlapping features

 # only keep features overlapping in repl1/repl2 AND are not present in any other

-In addition, several plotting functions are discussed in the visualization section that visualize overlap and uniqueness of features.
+exclusive = TRUE)Note that several plotting functions that are discussed in the visualization section can also assist in determining overlap and uniqueness of features.